As Cloud computing continues to boom, the importance of Cloud Data Security grows more than ever.

-Spywares are very hard to detect.
-They use a variety of techniques to communicate back to the attacker in a way that won’t illicit the suspicion of your security teams.
+Spywares are hard to detect and uses a variety of techniques to communicate back to the attacker in a way that won’t illicit the suspicion of your security teams.

-- Monitoring Login Behaviour: Lookout for logins from unusual physical locations you or your employees have never been to.
+- Monitor Login Behaviour: Lookout for logins from unusual physical locations you or your employees have never been to.

-- Conduct a regular assessment of authorized devices and installed apps.
+- Conduct a regular risk assessment of installed apps and authorized devices.

 - Prevent ‘High Risk’ Apps from accessing your domain.

-- Invest in a strong cloud security tool to detect and respond to concealed spywares in a timely and effective manner.
+- Invest in a strong cloud security tool to detect and respond to concealed spyware in a timely and effective manner.

-Spoofing is another common form of deceit-based phishing attacks in which the attacker appears to be using a company’s domain to impersonate it or any of its employees.
+Spoofing is another common form of deceit-based phishing attack in which the attacker appears to be using a company’s domain to impersonate it or any of its employees.